bernardoamc/bernardoamc.github.io/_posts/2015-03-26-postgres-unlogged-tables.md

 layout:     post
 title:      Unlogged Tables in PostgreSQL
 date:       2015-03-26 20:00:00
-summary:    A quick review of unlogged tables in PostgreSQL.
+summary:    In this post we will see a quick review of unlogged tables in PostgreSQL,
+            a feature that doesn't have many use cases, but is really useful when you know how and where to use it.
 categories: postgres
 ---